Lasse-Jaara/Game-Jam-2025/README.md

 ## 🚧 Current Status: In Development

-This reposity is for save time in "GMTK Game Jam 2025" thats allows pre creating blank project.
-This is blank godot 4.4.1 project for now :]
+This reposity is for "GMTK Game Jam 2025" :]

 ## 🛠️ Tech Stack